evanx/cryptoserver/README.md

 When the app is running, you can view the URL <a href="https://localhost:8443/help">https://localhost:8443/help</a> in your browser.
 Actually this should just render this `README.md.` Incidently any request without a client cert, is redirected to `/help.` Since a self-signed server certificate is used, your browser will issue an "unsafe" warning.

-The test script uses `curl` to issue the following client-authenticated HTTPS requests to generate a DEK.
+The test script uses `curl` to issue the following client-authenticated HTTPS requests to generate a data-encrypting key (DEK).

 ```shell
 GET genkey/testdek/3 as evan